-We spoke to Helen Brasnett, Clinical Psychologist at the Anna Freud National Centre for Children and Families about the Parent Consultation service which is an example of meeting the needs of parents of children and young people who are ‘Getting Advice’ in the THRIVE Framework for system change (Wolpert et al., 2019).
+We spoke to Helen Brasnett, Clinical Psychologist at the Anna Freud National Centre for Children and Families about the Parent Consultation service which is an example of meeting the needs of parents of children and young people who are ‘Getting Advice and Signposting’ in the THRIVE Framework for system change (Wolpert et al., 2019).

 About the Parent Consultation Service